intarchboard/network-quality-workshop-report/README.txt

    requires a "fixed latency budget", as a sudden latency spike can decide the "win/lose" ratio for a player.
-Companies that compete in the lucrative cloud gaming market make significant infrastructure
+Companies that compete in the lucrative cloud gaming market make significant infrastructure investments, such as buiding entire datacenters closer to their users.
+These data centers highlight the economic benefits that lower numbers of latency spikes outweighs the associated deployment costs.
+   On the other hand, applications that are more tolerant to latency

-Hardaker & Shapira       Expires 4 December 2022               [Page 13]
+Hardaker & Shapira      Expires 28 December 2022               [Page 13]

 Internet-Draft                    title                        June 2022

-   investments, such as buiding entire datacenters closer to their users.
-These data centers highlight the economic benefits that having fewer latency spikes outweigh the associated deployment cost.
-   On the other hand, applications that are more tolerant to latency spikes can sometimes operate reasonably well through short spikes.
+   spikes can continue to operate reasonably well through short spikes.
-   Yet even those applications can benefit from consistently low latency.
+   Yet even those applications can benefit from consistently low latency depending on usage shifts.
 For example, Video-on-Demand (VOD) apps can work reasonably well when the video is consumed linearly, but once the user tries to "switch a channel", or to "skip ahead", the user experience suffers unless the latency is sufficiently low.

-   Finally, as the applications continue to evolve, in-application metrics are gaining in importance.
-Using VOD as an example, one can assess the quality of experience by checking whether the video player can use the highest possible resolution, whether the video is smooth or freezing, and other similar metrics.
-Then, the application developer can effectively use these metrics to prioritize future work.
-All popular video platforms (Youtube, Instagram, Netflix, and others) have developed frameworks to collect and analyze such metrics at scale.
-One example is the Scuba framework used by Meta [FB_Scuba].
+   Finally, as applications continue to evolve, in-application metrics are gaining in importance.
+For example, VOD applications can assess the quality of experience by application-specific metrics such as whether the video player is able to use the highest possible resolution, identify when the video is smooth or freezing, or other similar metrics.
+Application developers can then effectively use these metrics to prioritize future work.
+All popular video platforms (Youtube, Instagram, Netflix, and others) have developed frameworks to collect and analyze VOD metrics at scale.
+One example is the Scuba framework used by Meta [Scuba].

    Unfortunately, the in-application metrics can be challenging to use for comparative research purposes.
 Firstly, different applications often use different metrics to measure the same phenomena.
-For example, application A can measure the smoothness of video via "mean time to re-buffer."
-In contrast, application B can rely on the "probability of re-buffering per second" for the same purpose.
-A different challenge with using in-application metrics is that at the time of the workshop, VOD is a significant source of revenue for companies such as YouTube, Facebook, and Netflix, which places proprietary incentives against exchanging the in-application data.
-   Finally, in-application metrics can also accurately describe the activities and preferences of an individual end-user, leading to privacy infringements.
+For example, application A may measure the smoothness of video via "mean time to re-buffer", while application B may rely on the "probability of re-buffering per second" for the same purpose.
+A different challenge with in-application metrics is VOD is a significant source of revenue for companies such as YouTube, Facebook, and Netflix, placing a proprietary incentive against exchanging the in-application data.
+A final concern centers on the privacy issues resulting from in-application metrics that accurately describe the activities and preferences of an individual end-user.

 4.2.2.
 Availability metrics